-Your research can make a greater societal impact through technology transfer.
+Your research can make a greater societal impact through technology commercialization.

 It is important to remember that before publishing or presenting on your research, you should disclose your idea to the Office of Technology Transfer by submitting an invention disclosure form.
 Especially for inventions from research under federal grants, the intellectual property created from your work has the potential to create jobs and enhance economic growth.
 Protecting the intellectual aspect of an invention, whether filing a patent application or copyrighting software, is vital to maintaining the value and enhancing the potential for industry engagement.
 Although we would like sufficient time to assess the invention, we can file a provisional patent application the same day in order to protect your idea.